KevinKra/My_notes/AWS/solutions_architect.md

 - **Policies** - Policies are made up of documents called Policy documents.
 These documents are in JSON (JavaScript Object Notation) format and give permissions to what a User/Group/Role is able to do.
 - **Roles** - You create roles and assign them to AWS resources.
 The resources then can communicate with other AWS services.

+#### IAM Roles

+- **IAM roles are more secure than storing your access key and secret access keys on individual EC2 instances.**
+- Roles are much easier to manage than having EC2 instances hold keys.
+- Roles can be assigned to an EC2 instance after is created using both the console and command line.
+- Roles are universal, you can use them in any region.

 #### Hands on

 - Policy example (AdministratorAccess)